0131N/HPQC/README.md

 ### Scaling and Complexity

-Both languages scaled **linearly ()**.
+Both languages scaled linearly.
 As the input size increased by a factor of 10, the runtime generally increased by a factor of 10.
 However, the "startup cost" of Python is much more apparent at small scales (1,000 lines), where the Python `real` time is significantly higher than the internal time compared to C.

 ### System vs. User Time